The ZTF Source Classification Project: III. A Catalog of Variable Sources: Discussion

 The next feature among the top three, \texttt{f1\_power\_ELS\_ECE\_EAOV}, is the normalized $\chi^{2}$ value associated with the best-fitting Fourier series to the light curve.
-A value close to one means that the fourth-order Fourier series fit best, while a value close to zero indicates that the zeroth order (constant value) provided the best fit.
+A value close to 1 means that the fourth-order Fourier series fit best, while a value close to zero indicates that the zeroth order (constant value) provided the best fit.
 Given the variable and periodic nature of most \scope\ classes, it is unsurprising that this indicator of variability was highly important in many cases.
 The ability to use a parallax value to convert apparent to absolute magnitudes supports the inclusion of \texttt{Gaia\_EDR3\_\_parallax} among the top features in Figure \ref{fig:most_important_features_top3}.
+We note that even negative parallax values retain a meaningful connection to an object's distance despite larger uncertainties \citep[e.g.][]{luri2018}, and thus their inclusion in our feature set is warranted.

 Rounding out the top five features are \texttt{Gaia\_EDR3\_phot\_bp\_rp\_excess\_factor} and \texttt{inv\_vonneumannratio} .
 The von Neumann ratio computes the ratio between the correlated variance and the variance, and it is thus sensitive to variability.
 The $BP - RP$ excess factor evaluates the flux ratio $(I_{BP} + I_{RP}) / {I_{G}}$.
 This statistic, originally intended as a measure of photometric quality, may also serve as a proxy for color, which often delineates different astronomical objects.